-Nestled along the North Shore of Lake Superior, Gooseberry Falls State Park boasts breathtaking waterfalls, year-round recreation, north woods wildlife, and a rich history.
+Nestled along the North Shore of Lake Superior, Gooseberry Falls State Park boasts breathtaking waterfalls, year-round recreation, north woods wildlife, and rich history.
 Visitors to this northern Minnesota state park can marvel at the park’s five waterfalls, watch for ships on Lake Superior from the park’s stunning shoreline, and hike, ski, or snowshoe throughout the park’s 1,700 acres—making it an obvious addition to your RV adventure bucket list.

-Visitors of all sorts will enjoy exploring this gateway to the North Shore.
+Visitors of all walks of life will enjoy exploring this gateway to the North Shore.
 Hikers can traverse the park’s 20 miles of hiking trails, wildlife enthusiasts can try to spot some of the park’s 225 recorded species of birds and 46 species of mammals, skiers can cross-country ski along 12 miles of groomed trails in the winter, and cyclists can enjoy 15 miles of paved biking trails.
 History buffs will meanwhile appreciate soaking up the rich history of the park: the Cree, the Dakotah, and the Ojibwe all lived along the North Shore at different times, and the Gooseberry River appeared on explorer maps as early as 1670.
 One of the most visible historical legacies in Gooseberry Falls State Park is that of the Civilian Conservation Corps, who began to develop the park in 1934, and whose log and stone structures remain key features of the park.

 Visitors to Gooseberry Falls State Park can take advantage of the park’s 69 drive-in sites.
-While camping is available year-round, this Minnesota state park features cold, snowy winters, so after snowfall, all but two or three of the campsites are walk-in only, since campground roads are not plowed.
-Visitors hoping to enjoy summer hiking and fall foliage should visit during peak season from May to mid-October, while those hoping to enjoy cross-country skiing and snowshoeing should plan to visit in the winter months.
+While camping is available year-round, this Minnesota state park features cold, snowy winters, so after a heavy snowfall, all but two or three of the campsites are walk-in only, since campground roads are not plowed.
+Visitors hoping to enjoy summer hiking and fall foliage should visit during peak season from May to mid-October, while those wishing to enjoy cross-country skiing and snowshoeing should plan to visit in the winter months.

 RV Rentals in Gooseberry Falls State Park